 Beck Scale for Suicide Ideation

-Beck Scale for Suicide Ideation (BSI-CV): Pass.
-A series of questions to assess the individual's thoughts about life and death and the severity of suicidal thoughts.
+Beck Scale for Suicide Ideation (BSI-CV) assesses the individual's thoughts about life and death and the severity of suicidal thoughts through series of questions.
 There are 19 items in the scale, which are divided into two dimensions: suicidal ideation and suicidal tendency.
 Each question is asked for two time periods, that is, the last week and the most depressed, melancholy or suicidal time in the past (that is, the most serious time).
 The scale adopts a three-level scoring system, that is, 0\~2 points, and the total score is between 0\~38 points.
 The higher the score, the stronger the suicidal ideation and the higher the risk of suicide.

 Time frame: baseline, 3 months